Harim923/Axiom-Atlas/README.md

 - Understand **the structure of proofs**
 - Visualize **the meta-structure of axiom systems**
 - Reveal **similarities between theorems** based on foundational patterns
-- Enable automated reasoning and clustering
+- Enable clustering, mapping, and even philosophical insight into mathematical development

 ---